Updated July 10, 2024

 10 Best Business Bank Accounts for Freelancers

 Luckily nowadays, freelancers have a lot more banking options.
-There are lots of innovative digital business banks specifically tailored to unique needs of self-employment.
+There are many innovative digital business banks specifically tailored to the unique needs of self-employment.

 And as an added plus, you can open an account completely online within just minutes.